 The Once and Future King by T. H. White Stranger in a Strange Land by Robert A. Heinlein Dune by Frank Herbert 2001: A Space Odyssey by Arthur C. Clarke The Left Hand of Darkness by Ursula K. Le Guin Neuromancer by William Gibson

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

-Ursula K. Le Guin was born in Berkeley, California, in 1929.
-She was the bestselling author of the Earthsea Cycle and the Hainish Cycle, including The Left Hand of Darkness.
-With the awarding of the 1975 Hugo and Nebula Awards to… More about Ursula K. Le Guin
+Ursula Kroeber Le Guin was born in Berkeley, California, in 1929.
+She was the bestselling author of the Earthsea books and the Hainish books, including The Left Hand of Darkness, which was awarded both the Nebula and the Hugo Awards….
+More about Ursula K. Le Guin

 “One of the coolest gifts you can get for your favorite sci-fi geek . . .
 You’re not supposed to judge a book by its cover, but these new Penguin Galaxy hardcovers make it really hard.” —Gizmodo